 Eating Raw sounds expensive, and it is and also isn’t.
 I’ve thought long and hard about it and come to the conclusion that it’s all about compensation, and most of it comes naturally.
 For example, Kristina talks a lot about how you won’t need to spend money on medical bills because (depending on your sickness) thanks to the raw diet you will be “cured”.
 Veggies aren’t that expensive if you think about it, it’s cheaper than a bag of chicken fillets.
 Eating home instead of going out to eat (lunch) can save you just half the price for two people.
 And everyone can grow something at home, whether it’s oregano or some pea sprouts, You can do it!
 And I will tell you another thing, Food is the best skincare of them all!
 When you feed your body colorful foods it will show in your skin, so say goodbye to expensive skincare, you won’t need them!
 And suddenly you’ve got all this money to buy delicious fruits and veggies for!

 Who knows, you just might end up acquiring healthy habits in the end!
 Be mindful that, there are some expenses in the beginning.
 I’m not saying that you need all of this, but if you’re invested in the idea then these things can be really helpful in eating raw:

 - Food Dehydrator

-Raw food may have been nothing new to you but for me it is new in the sense that I’ve never have even considered it.
+Raw food may have been nothing new to you but for me, it is new in the sense that I’ve never even considered it.
 Actually, if it weren’t for my acne and going through this journey of dairy- and gluten-free, natural skincare, and getting involved with internal healing, it would probably take me a few years to be enlighten in this.
 So as much as my acne has been a curse, it has also been a cure for a healthier lifestyle which I have nothing against.
 I’m just thankful and will ask for more.